gmsmeghana/Facerecognition_tagafriend/README.md

 HOW DOES THE WEB APPLICATION WORK ?

-When ypu open the app you can see a home page in which to the right there is a profile
+When you open the app you can see a home page in which to the right there is a profile

 1. Click on add image
 2. File explorer opens select a image where there are people in it